bryanwb/emacs-glop/README.md

 -----------

-Opens a browser window with the current file or selection highlighted
+Opens a browser window with the current file or selection highlighted in Gitlab's web UI.

 Depends on emacs-gitlab